rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Module availability: measures the ratio of service accomplishment to elapsed time: $\cfrac{\text{Mean time to failure}}{\text{Mean time to failure + Mean time to repair}}$, where _Mean time to failure_ is the time elapsing before a failure is experienced.

+- $\text{Mean time to failure} = 1 / \text{Failure Rate}$
+- $\text{Mean time to repair} = 1 / \text{Repair Rate}$

 ## Fault tolerance by RAID

+RAID is a storage technology that combines multiple disk drive components into a logical unit for the purposes of data redundancy and performance improvement.

-Redundant Array of Independent Disks (RAID) - different ways to combine multiple disks as a unit for fault tolerance or performance improvement, or both of a database system.
+Redundant Array of Independent Disks (RAID) - different ways to combine multiple disks as a unit for **fault tolerance** or _performance improvement_, or both of a database system.

+Bits (b), Bytes (B), Blocks (4K or 8K bytes of storage)

+- e.g. we have data 1010 1100 1011 1100
+- bit: 1 0 1 0 1 1 0 0 1 0 1 1 1 0 0 0
+- bytes: **1010 1100** 1011 1100, bytes are 8 bits

 ### RAID o (Block Level Stripping)